d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 Filling in the numbers you got from running the command in your own terminal.

 This will change the registered width and height of the terminal, thus allowing programs such as text editors which rely on such information being accurate to correctly open.

+### How would you change your terminal size to have 238 columns?
+*stty cols 238*

+### What is the syntax for setting up a Python3 webserver on port 80?
+*sudo python3 -m http.server 80*